 Deep down we all want to be heroes.
-Ignite a passion for changing the world around you through the powerful stories of three extraordinary 20th-century children—Anne Frank, Ruby Bridges, and Ryan White.
+Ignite a passion for changing the world around you through the powerful stories of three extraordinary 20th-century children—Anne Frank, Ruby Bridges, Ryan White, and Malala Yousafzai.
 Recommended for ages 8+.

 Located on Level 3.